ni/nimi-python/docs/nidigital/class.rst

     .. py:attribute:: ppmu_allow_extended_voltage_range

+        Enables the instrument to operate in additional voltage ranges where instrument specifications may differ from standard ranges.
+When set to True, this property enables extended voltage range operation.
+Review specification deviations for application suitability before using this property.
+NI recommends setting this property to False when not using the extended voltage range to avoid unintentional use of this range.
+The extended voltage range is supported only for PPMU, with the output method set to DC Voltage.
+A voltage glitch may occur when you change the PPMU output voltage from a standard range to the extended voltage range, or vice-versa, while the PPMU is sourcing.
+NI recommends temporarily changing the :py:attr:`nidigital.Session.selected_function` property to Off before sourcing a voltage level that requires a range change.

         .. tip:: This property can use repeated capabilities.
 If set or get directly on the nidigital.Session object, then the set/get will use all repeated capabilities in the session.
             You can specify a subset of repeated capabilities using the Python index notation on an